Ever wondered how backup over a slow internet connection works ? Watch our short video guide below to find some easy solutions to this issue:

 A seed backup consists of transferring the data to a physical disk, which can then be transferred physically to a data centre like ours and imported in to the backup system.
 After this all changes made will then be added to the backup incrementally via the internet.
 An example would be to have 1TB on a disk, physically given to us and then from that point only the changes are sent over (incremental backup) on the internet which normally are much smaller and manageable.

-If you want anymore information on backup you can look at other video guides and blogs on backup here.
-Alternatively, if you have a question or need some help with backup you can always get in contact with us and we’ll do our absolute best to help you in any way we can.
+If you have a question or need some help with backup you can always get in contact with us and we’ll do our absolute best to help you in any way we can.